-Voice searches are starting to seriously dominate the marketplace.
-In fact, 40% of adults use voice search at least once a day (and comScore estimates 50% of all searches will be voice searches by 2020)!
-In other words, if you’re not optimizing for voice searches, then you’re potentially missing out on nearly half of all possible traffic to your website!
+Voice searches are starting to dominate the marketplace seriously.
+40% of adults use voice search at least once a day!
+In other words, if you’re not optimizing for voice searches, you’re potentially missing out on nearly half of all possible traffic to your website!
 That’s not exactly good for business.

-Okay, we’ve established (rather quickly) that optimization for voice searches is important.
+Okay, we’ve established (rather quickly) that optimization for voice searches is essential.
 But that begs the question: how do you do it?
-Let’s break it down.
+So let’s break it down.

 Step 1 – Pick One (Or Several) Voice Search Enabled Ecosystem To Optimize For